 Although the landscape is gradually changing, women are still a minority in the Master of Divinity (MDiv) program.
-For this reason, and due to other ideas, presuppositions, etc., there is a certain reaction of surprise when my and other women’s aspirations to pursue a Ph.D. in theology are known.
-However, there is a question that has captured all my attention, and that has been repeatedly asked in different conversations during the last twenty-four hours: “Are you considering translating theological works written in English to Spanish?”
+For this reason, and due to the underlying presupositions of many regarding “a woman’s place,” there is a certain reaction of surprise when mine and other women’s aspirations of pursuing a Ph.D. in theology are known.
+However, there is a particular question that has captured all my attention, and that has been repeatedly asked in different conversations during the last twenty-four hours: “Are you considering translating theological works written in English to Spanish?”

 That being said, let’s go back to the question: “Are you considering translating theological works written in English to Spanish?”
 My immediate reaction is mentally asking, “Why should I translate when I will have the theological training required to be able to write something “original”?”
 Note that the term original is in quotation marks because I am not referring to original in the sense of writing totally new content.
 I recognize that we are standing on the shoulders of giants that came before us.
 Tradition should have a crucial place in the theological task.
 I use the term original in the sense that it is not a translation.